cloudfoundry/routing-acceptance-tests/README.md

 ### Running the tests

-After correctly setting the `ROUTER_API_CONFIG` environment variable, the following command will run the tests:
+After correctly setting the `CONFIG` environment variable, the following command will run the tests:

 ```
     ./bin/test